AbhinayAmbati/anon-nearby/README.md

 ## Privacy and Security Notice

 This application processes location data for proximity matching purposes only.
+Message content is analyzed by AI systems (Google Gemini) for safety and moderation purposes, but no personal information is stored or linked to users.
+All processing is anonymous using hashed identifiers.

+**Data Processing**:
+- Location coordinates are used only for proximity matching
+- Messages are analyzed by AI for content moderation in real-time
+- No personal information, message history, or user profiles are stored
+- All tracking uses anonymous hashes with automatic expiration
+- Abuse detection operates on behavioral patterns without identity storage

 Users should exercise caution when sharing personal information during conversations.
 The developers assume no responsibility for user interactions or privacy decisions.

 ## Development Status